Jan 11, 2023

 Ideally, you should use a charging station with the same number of phases as your vehicle has.
 But it’s not always the case.
 So what happens if you’ve got one of the following combinations?

-- 1-phase wallbox - 3-phase electric car
+- 1-phase charger - 3-phase electric car

-- 3-phase wallbox - 1-phase electric car
+- 3-phase charger - 1-phase electric car

 Your car will charge with one phase in any of these cases.
 The weakest link of the charging chain defines the max speed.